We are committed to safeguarding your privacy. In this Privacy Notice we explain how we will handle and use your personal information.

 What about IP Addresses and Cookies?

-To find out how we handle and use IP addresses and cookies, please click on the following link: https://www.creativescotland.com/cookies
+To find out how we handle and use IP addresses and cookies, please view our Cookies page.

 What is our legal basis for handling and using your personal information?

-If you are 12 years of age and above, by providing any personal information to us when communicating through our website services (e.g. enquiries), registering to receive Screen related information which will include latest news, funding announcements, events and other information and accepting cookies, you give your consent for us to handle and use your personal information for the above purposes.
+- Consent - if you are 12 years of age and above, by providing any personal information to us when communicating through the website services e.g. registering to receive Creative Scotland’s Newsletter and/or accepting cookies, you give your consent for us to handle and use your personal information for the above purposes.
 Your consent will be our legal reason for the purposes of complying with the Data Protection Laws.

-If you are under the age of 12 years, you will need ask your parent(s) or guardian(s) to register and / or communicate through our website on your behalf or for them to provide Creative Scotland with their consent for you to communicate with us through our website.
+If you are under the age of 12 years, you will need ask your parent(s) or guardian(s) to register and / or communicate through the Creative Scotland website on your behalf or for them to provide Creative Scotland with their consent for you to communicate with us through the Creative Scotland website.

 If you provide us with personal information relating to a person of 12 years of age and above, you confirm that you have informed them of our identity, the content of this Privacy Notice and that they have provided their consent to their personal information being handled and used by us for the above purposes.